alkalim/ryzen-catalina/README.md

 ## Known Issues

 * ~~USB 2.0 ports don't work in this config.
-This issue is fixable, but I've got plenty of USB 3.0+ ports so this doesn't bother me.~~ _these work now_
+This issue is fixable, but I've got plenty of USB 3.0+ ports so this doesn't bother me.~~ _works now_
 * Sleep mode doesn't work.
 There is no known universal fix for Catalina.
 If you really need a sleep function, try Mojave.
 * Docker Desktop doesn't work.
-It uses Intel-specific virtualization which apparently won't work with Ryzen.
+Docker uses Intel-specific virtualization which apparently won't work with Ryzen.
+Some people reported Docker works ok inside VirtualBox.
 * The system boots very slowly (15-20 seconds to OC boot menu) with OC 0.5.9.
 It wasn't the case with older OC versions.
 * macOS recognizes my random Gembird USB Bluetooth 4.0 dongle but the keyboard doesn't pair.
-Unfortunately, macOS is very picky when it comes to WiFi and BT4.0 support.
+Unfortunately, macOS is very picky when it comes to WiFi and Bluetooth support.

 ## Update History

+* _2020/08/22_ - Added more details to the guide.
 * _2020/08/01_ - Added OpenCore 0.5.9, updated to the latest Kexts (Linu, VirtualSMC, Whatevergreen etc), added AMD-USB-Map.kext for USB 2.0 support (thanks to GhostBoy805 and [this Reddit thread](https://www.reddit.com/r/hackintosh/comments/f2azi9/no_usb_20_asrock_b450_pro4/)), removed NullCPUPowerManagement.kext.